terryoy/terryoy.github.io/_content/guides/2016/frontend-workflow-summary.md

 ### 4. Vocabulary

-There are some terms in web front-end development that is not meaning obviously, so I collect some of them here.
+There are some terms in web frontend development that is not meaning obviously, so I collect some of them here.

  * [**Polyfill**](https://en.wikipedia.org/wiki/Polyfill) - a polyfill is cod e that implements a feature on web browsers that do *not* support it.
 It is a *shim* for a browser API.